rummens1337/project-row-rover/docs/socket_and_API_documentation.md

 ```

 #### Set Display message on display
 Display a 16*2(32) set of characters on the display of the rover.
+Speaks the text out loud with the audio class.

 * Request: `displayMsg`
 * Data: string of text (max 32 characters)